-Her previous posts have included principal conductor of the Bergen Philharmonic (1998–2002), artistic director of Opera Australia (2001–03), principal guest conductor of Lisbon’s Gulbenkian Orchestra, artistic director of Hamburg Staatsoper, and chief music director of the Hamburg Philharmonic (2005–15).
+Ms. Young’s previous posts include principal conductor of the Bergen Philharmonic (1998–2002), artistic director of Opera Australia (2001–03), principal guest conductor of Lisbon’s Gulbenkian Orchestra, and artistic director of Hamburg Staatsoper and chief music director of the Hamburg Philharmonic (2005–15).

-Simone Young is known as a Wagner and Strauss specialist, a reputation she developed early in her career when she conducted multiple complete cycles of Wagner’s Ring at the Vienna Staatsoper and Berlin Staatsoper, as well as his Die Walküre and Die Meistersinger von Nürnberg along with Strauss’s Elektra, Salome, Die Frau Ohne Schatten, and Ariadne auf Naxos, and a new production of Pfitzner’s Palestrina at Bavarian Staatsoper.
-Her long relationship with the Vienna Staatsoper began with her debut in 1993 and lasts until today.
-Outside of Vienna, Ms. Young has appeared as a guest conductor at such world-class opera houses as Opéra national de Paris; Royal Opera House, Covent Garden; and The Metropolitan Opera.
-She is a regular guest at the major opera houses in Munich, Berlin, Dresden, and Zurich.
+Ms. Young’s reputation as a Wagner and Strauss specialist was developed early in her career.
+Her strong relationship with the Vienna Staatsoper began with her debut in 1993.
+Outside of Vienna, Ms. Young has appeared as a guest conductor at such world-class opera houses as Opéra national de Paris, The Metropolitan Opera, and Royal Opera, Covent Garden, and she is a regular guest at the major opera houses in Munich, Berlin, Vienna, and Zurich.

 Learn more about Simone Young